|

 Before you consider opting out, skim thru it – the magazine is another teaching tool as to what the ALA is all about and what the projects and programs are.
 You may find good ideas or heartwarming stories.
 Auxiliary editorial is designed to educate, motivate, inspire, entertain and showcase the extraordinary people and projects that make a difference in communities across the country and around the globe.
 If you have a story you’d like to submit via email: alamagazine@ALAforVeterans.org

-To view online or past Issues: http://www.legion-aux.org/Magazine/.
+To view online or past Issues: https://www.legion-aux.org/Magazine.
 To buy an additional gift subscription costs $15/year.

 Q: Some members have special ALA jewelry or t-shirts.
 How can I get ALA merchandise?

-store carries Legion licensed products (apparel, name tags, books, awards, embroidered patches, and more).
+A: The American Legion Flag & Emblem store carries Legion licensed products (apparel, name tags, books, awards, embroidered patches, and more).
 You can find them online: http://emblem.legion.org/ or request a printed catalog by calling: (888) 453-4466.

 Q: What’s American Legion Auxiliary Girls’ State and does the Oxford Unit #376 support it?